samvk/postcard-creator/README.md

 ## Steps

-1. The user uploads a photo via drag & drop, file uploaded, or web camera.
+1. The user uploads a photo via drag & drop, file upload, or web camera.
 2. The greeting card generator determines the shape up the uploaded image and orients itself landscape or portrait, cropping the image to a 4 x 6 postcard.
 3. The user can then choose from a selection of designs with custom font type, color, and positioning.
 They're encouraged to add a custom header and message to their postcard.
-4. When decided, they'll be asked to write an optional backside message, as well as some information about themselves**, and the recipient.
+4. When decided, they'll be asked to write an optional backside message, as well as some information about themselves, and the recipient.
-5. Finally, the postcard is emailed, and the greeting card generator resets.
+5. Finally, the postcard is emailed, and the greeting card generator resets<sup>✝</sup>.

-*Currently, the return address is not being used, but would be valuable depending on the nature of the app.
+✝ All information besides recipient data is saved for easy repetition.

 #### Notes